iguazio/io_blaster/README.md

     "config_field"  : // var with value calculated like a config_field
     {
     	"var_11_name" : <config_field> // set the var value using config_field
+    },
+    "dist" : // distribute values from an array var to the workers in a cyclic way. the value will be based on worker_index % array_len
+    {
+    	"var_12_name" :
+    	{
+    		"array_var" : <array_var_name> // must be name of var containg an array
+    	}
     }
 }
 ```